JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 ## Migrating a Compose Multiplatform project

-Compose Multiplatform is going to support the Compose compiler plugin in the %composeEapVersion%-beta03 release, to be released soon after Kotlin 2.0.0-RC2.
+Compose Multiplatform is going to support the Compose compiler plugin in the %composeEapVersion%-beta03 release, which will be released soon after Kotlin 2.0.0-RC2.

 Starting with %composeEapVersion%-beta03, you should apply the `org.jetbrains.kotlin.plugin.compose` plugin to each module that uses the `org.jetbrains.compose` plugin: